Manhattan Project: Separation process

-Meanwhile, the chemists considered the problem of how plutonium could be separated from uranium when its chemical properties were not known.
-Working with the minute quantities of plutonium available at the Metallurgical Laboratory in 1942, a team under Charles M. Cooper developed a lanthanum fluoride process for separating uranium and plutonium, which was chosen for the pilot separation plant.
+Meanwhile, the chemists considered how plutonium could be separated from uranium when its chemical properties were not known.
+Working with the minute quantities of plutonium available at the Metallurgical Laboratory in 1942, a team under Charles M. Cooper developed a lanthanum fluoride process which was chosen for the pilot separation plant.
 A second separation process, the bismuth phosphate process, was subsequently developed by Seaborg and Stanly G. Thomson.
-This process worked by toggling plutonium between its +4 and +6 oxidation states in solutions of bismuth phosphate.
-In the former state, the plutonium was precipitated; in the latter, it stayed in solution and the other products were precipitated.

 Greenewalt favored the bismuth phosphate process due to the corrosive nature of lanthanum fluoride, and it was selected for the Hanford separation plants.
 Once X-10 began producing plutonium, the pilot separation plant was put to the test.
 The first batch was processed at 40% efficiency but over the next few months this was raised to 90%.

-At Hanford, top priority was initially given to the installations in the 300 area.
-This contained buildings for testing materials, preparing uranium, and assembling and calibrating instrumentation.
+At Hanford, top priority was initially given to the installations in the 300 area: buildings for testing materials, preparing uranium, and assembling and calibrating instrumentation.
 One of the buildings housed the canning equipment for the uranium slugs, while another contained a small test reactor.
-Notwithstanding the high priority allocated to it, work on the 300 area fell behind schedule due to the unique and complex nature of the 300 area facilities, and wartime shortages of labor and materials.
+Notwithstanding its priority, work on the 300 area fell behind schedule due to the unique and complex nature of the facilities, and wartime shortages of labor and materials.